Saint Peter's Church (Mendota, Minnesota)

-St. Peter's Catholic Church in Mendota Heights (Note: While originally founded in the area known as Mendota (from the Dakota "Bdóte"), the church now is situation in the incorporated city of Mendota Heights, which was established in 1956.) is the oldest church in continuous use in the U.S. state of Minnesota.
+St. Peter's Catholic Church in Mendota Heights (Note: While originally founded in the area known as Mendota (from the Dakota "Bdóte"), the church now is situationed in the incorporated city of Mendota Heights, which was established in 1956.) is the oldest church in continuous use in the U.S. state of Minnesota.
 Established as a community in 1840, a log church was built in 1842, and the still-standing historic church was constructed in 1853.
 A modern parish building now serves as the worship site for the community, but the historic church is still used for various liturgies.